marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 ![A JToolTip](../../Images/Chapter-V/Complex_Interfaces/tooltip.png)

 ## JPopupMenu
 Right click right now.
 As you can see, a menu comes up with a variety of items on it.
 That is a pop-up menu.
-You create as usual, i.e. you declare and instantiate them as normal.
+You create these as usual, i.e. you declare and instantiate them as normal.
 But there is something different about them.
 Firstly, you use `JMenuItem` to create the items on the pop-up menu.
 If you have forgotten, you use them like this:

 ```java
 JMenuItem cut = new JMenuItem("Cut");